-It's always possible that someone else has the same name as you.
-However, if someone really is fraudulently using your identity, report the infringement immediately.
+It's always possible someone else has the same name as you.
+However, if someone is fraudulently using your identity, report the infringement immediately.
 Most social media platforms have specific avenues for doing this.
-If you notice that someone is using the Stetson University name fraudulently, we ask that you contact us as firstname.lastname@example.org or 386-822-8920.
+If you notice that someone is using the Stetson University name fraudulently, we ask that you contact Stetson University Web Services at email@example.com or 386-822-8920.

 Why is Facebook always changing things?

-Social media is still a new medium, and it's constantly evolving as it finds its place.
-Facebook, being arguably the most popular social media platform, is always changing to keep up with emerging trends and to improve on its service.
+Social media is in constant evolution.
+Facebook and other social platforms change frequently to keep up with emerging trends and to improve service.
 So while it can be annoying, you might as well get used to it! :)